teewikit/RW_A2B/README.md

 # Hardcore SK edition
 This is A2B, with minor changes for compatibility with skyarkhangel's Hardcore SK modpack.
 Tested in 1.8c.

+**Install instructions:** Just put this in your mods folder along with the other mods.
+Start Rimworld, enable the A2B mod and leave it last on the list.
+Enjoy!

 # A2B: conveyor belts & co.
 Is your farm submerged by rotting produces ?
 Is your base cluttered by enemies' corpses ?
 Are your colonists repeatedly slacking off ?